 Now there is much more to it than just high pressure = nice weather and low pressure = bad weather (otherwise I would be out of a job!), but hopefully after reading this, you have a better understanding of why meteorologists talk about pressure systems.
 Want to take the next step?
 Learn about warm and cold fronts here.

-**The lead picture is a surface analysis courtesy of the WPC
+**The lead picture of the blog is a surface analysis courtesy of the WPC